 What you learn in conservatory and studio training—which I adore and encourage—will help you to be a free, confident and open performer.
 For commercials, a weekend intensive or a few classes should do the trick.
 I am not a big advocate of long-running commercial classes.
 I do not believe you need 12 weeks to learn what you need to know about commercial acting.
 As with anything in this world, the more you practice the more your skills become second nature.
 When they become second nature, you can rush in and audition with a few hours notice and be a professional that they want to hire.

-The income I make from commercials has allowed me to do fulfilling theater, intense heart-wrenching independent films, direct, teach other actors at the AdlerImprov Acting Studio, take maternity leave to enjoy time with my baby and put pampers on his bum, and comfortably enjoy my days as a mom, wife, actor, and friend.
+The income I make from commercials has allowed me to do fulfilling theater, intense heart-wrenching independent films, direct, teach other actors, take maternity leave to enjoy time with my baby and put pampers on his bum, and comfortably enjoy my days as a mom, wife, actor, and friend.

 Check out Backstage’s commercial audition listings!